- Loading

 Tagged minimal living, packing, packing densely, packing lightly

-After studying ecovillages, communes, and ecovillages for the past fifteen years, I’ve come to believe that cohousing is the most comfortable fit for many Americans interested in collaborative living.
-Cohousing strikes a healthy balance between common, private, and public spaces. … Continue reading
+After studying ecovillages, communes, and housing cooperatives for the past fifteen years, I’ve come to believe that cohousing is the most comfortable fit for many Americans interested in collaborative living.
+Cohousing strikes a healthy balance between common, private, and … Continue reading

 Posted in design, tiny house